aiishaan/ecommerceDashboard/README.md

 # Ecommerce-Admin
 Our E-commerce Dashboard is designed to revolutionize the way businesses manage their online stores.
-This integrated management system features a user-friendly interface and a flexible online store platform, enabling seamless updates and efficient management.
-With real-time tracking of key performance indicators, it empowers businesses to optimize their digital storefronts effectively.
+This integrated management system features a user-friendly interface and a flexible online store platform, enabling seamless updates and efficient management With real-time tracking of key performance indicators, it empowers businesses to optimize their digital storefronts effectively.

 ### Prerequisites
 Node version 14.x